TPei/scheduler_microservice/README.md

 # scheduling microservice [![Build Status](https://travis-ci.org/TPei/scheduler_microservice.svg?branch=master)](https://travis-ci.org/TPei/scheduler_microservice)
-A simple microservice that will call a specified endpoint with a specified payload at a specified interval Edit
+A simple microservice that will call a specified endpoint with a specified payload at a specified interval ¯\\_(ツ)_/¯

 ## How to run